-- Maintaining required health insurance coverage for the entire program period specified on the Form DS-2019.
+Maintaining required health insurance coverage for the entire program period specified on the Form DS-2019.

-- Reporting a change of address to the CIE by submitting an online Change of Address Notification Form.
+  - Reporting a change of address to the CIE by submitting an online Address Form found on our forms page.

   - Filing timely and appropriate transfers and extension requests with ISSS.